Ga naar hoofdinhoud

 This is wrong.
 What slows organizations down is bad governance.
 Manual checklists nobody follows.
 Approval chains that route through people who lack context.
 Audit requirements satisfied by retroactive documentation that everyone knows is fiction.

 Good governance runs in parallel with work.
 It captures decisions as they happen, flags risks before they materialize, and creates accountability without creating bottlenecks.
 That is what ODIN is designed to do.
+For a comprehensive implementation framework, see our AI governance framework for enterprises.

 Governance as Architecture